Modelling Human Values for Value-Aware Multi-Agent Systems: Aligning our Model with Social Psychology Research

-\paragraph{Values and value types} Rohan takes the stance that values are grouped into value types, like those of Schwartz~\cite{Schwartz2012AnOO}.
+\paragraph{Values and Value Types} Rohan and Schwartz group individual values into broader value types.
 Examples of two of Schwartz's value types are presented in Figure~\ref{fig:valueTypes}, with a selection of values that fall under each type.
-We argue that limiting values' categorisation (or grouping) to only two levels (values and values types) is restrictive.
+While we support value grouping, we argue that restricting to two levels (values and value types) is limiting.
 Even Schwartz argues that different value types can be further organised into a set of higher-order groups.
 For example, for Schwartz, universalism and benevolence fall under the self-transcendence group, which our taxonomy can happily represent (see the dashed node and edges in Figure~\ref{fig:valueTypes}).
-In the field of value-sensitive design~\cite{vandePoel2018}, value taxonomies (referred to as value change taxonomies) have been proposed to aid the evolution of values over time and contexts, and our understanding is that these value taxonomies are not limited to two levels (values and value types).
-Our proposal is aligned with Rohan's and Schwartz's in that selected values can be grouped into more general concepts, but we follow the work of van de Poel~\cite{vandePoel2018} in not limiting the number of levels of a value taxonomy to two.

-Schwartz was able to limit his value system to a fixed number of levels because he proposed a predefined, universal value system structure that does not change with context.

-Our proposal is more general for representing value systems, as it allows them to evolve with new contexts and experiences, and where new values and value interpretations may continuously be added (both as label or property nodes in our taxonomy) and updated.
-This is not only aligned with the work on value change taxonomies in the field of value-sensitive design~\cite{vandePoel2018} but also supported by the work of many social scientists who have proposed different value systems for different contexts~\cite{ChengFleischmann2010}.
-For instance, in one approach, values for management decisions are proposed based on what is good for different groups: the business firm, the economy, the society, and the individual~\cite{1620f652-1bd4-384b-9f22-0f10e6ae8b5f}.
-A different value system is presented for focusing on the values most relevant for business managers~\cite{d355cd92-05d8-316c-9925-54c27b13a7bc}, while another proposal emphasises the relationship between individual values and their relationship to organisational needs~\cite{10.1002/hrm.3930300205}.

-By not restricting our value taxonomy to two levels, the naming `value types' (the name given to a group of values by Schwartz and adopted by Rohan) no longer applies in our proposal as we refer to all the taxonomy nodes as values.
-We only differentiate between abstract values (label nodes) and grounding semantics (property nodes).

-\paragraph{Value priorities (or value importance)} Another key concept that has gained a lot of attention in the field is value priorities, which describe the importance of a value.
-While Rohan uses the term value priorities, Schwartz talks about value importance, which maps with our terminology.
-We remind the reader that value importance and value priority are used interchangeably as they both identify the same concept.
+Our taxonomy allows multiple levels of abstraction, consistent with van de Poel's work on value-sensitive design~\cite{vandePoel2018}.
+We generalise the concept and refer to all nodes as \emph{values}, distinguishing only between abstract \emph{label nodes} and grounding \emph{property nodes}.